laristra/flecsph/README.md

 Currently, particle affinity and gravitation is handled using the parallel implementation of the octree data structure provided by FleCSI.

-We provide examples of several basic physics problems:
+We provide several examples of physics problems in 1D, 2D and 3D:

 - Sod shock tubes in 1D/2D/3D;
-- Noh tests in 2D/3D;
+- Noh shock test in 2D/3D;
 - Sedov blast waves 2D and 3D;
-- Wind Tunnel 2D and 3D;
+- airfoil flow in a wind tunnel (2D/3D);
-- Implosion 2D and 3D;
+- pressure-induced spherical implosion (2D/3D);
-- Single and binary stars with Newtonian gravity in 3D.
+- single and binary stars with Newtonian gravity in 3D.

 # Building the FleCSPH